fenneclab/hugo-bin/README.md

 hugo_bin_build_tags = "extended"
 ```

-Also as environment variable:
+Also as an environment variable:

 ```sh
 export HUGO_BIN_BUILD_TAGS="extended"
 ```

-**Note that you have to run `npm install hugo-bin` to re-install hugo-bin itself, if you change any one of these options.**
+**Note that you have to run `npm install hugo-bin` to re-install hugo-bin itself, if you change any of these options.**

 ### Options